-The blood glucose test strips for the One Touch® Verio® product which we developed with LifeScan were first launched in the Netherlands in January 2010 and are now available in much of the world's self-monitored blood glucose market including North America, major European markets and Australia.
-While market acceptance for One Touch® Verio® has been positive to date, there is no guarantee that the product will secure and maintain adequate market share in a timely fashion.
+The blood glucose test strips for the OneTouch Verio® product which we developed with LifeScan were first launched in the Netherlands in January 2010 and are now available in much of the world's self-monitored blood glucose market including North America, major European markets and Australia.
+While market acceptance for OneTouch Verio® has been positive to date, there is no guarantee that the product will secure and maintain adequate market share in a timely fashion.

 The coagulation test strips for the Xprecia StrideTM Coagulation Analyzer which we developed with Siemens were first released in Europe in December 2014.
 This product represents Siemens' first entry into this point-of-care coagulation testing market and as such, there is no track record of market acceptance for the product.
-As such, there can be no guarantee this product will gain market share in a timely fashion (or at all) from the market's two largest players, Roche and Alere.
-These companies have well established brand recognition, sales and marketing forces, and have significant resources available to support their product.
+As such, there can be no guarantee this product will gain market share in a timely fashion (or at all) from the market's largest player, Roche.
+Roche has a well established brand recognition, sales and marketing forces, and has significant resources available to support its product.